Dedication

 Ad Majorem Dei Gloriam

 For orientation, begin with Start Here, Statement of Faith, and Method and Authority of This Work.
+If the work feels too heavy after beginning, use Garden of Peace as a calmer auxiliary path.

-Ordered Chapters in Dedication
+Ordered Entries in Dedication

 No published entries yet.